smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnAppActivated/index.md

 SDL requires this notification to know if the user has requested for an application to be in focus and start operating, based on the HMI's functionality.

-When 'OnAppActivated' is received, SDL sends an 'ActivateApp' request to confirm the named application may be activated.
+When `OnAppActivated` is received, SDL sends an `ActivateApp` request to confirm the named application may be activated.

 !!!
 MUST

-	1. Send an 'OnAppActivated' notification when the user chooses an application on the HMI.
+  1. Send an `OnAppActivated` notification when the user chooses an application on the HMI.
-	2. Wait for 'ActivateApp' before the HMI can display the application related screen.
+  2. Wait for `ActivateApp` before the HMI can display the application related screen.

 !!!

 !!!
 NOTE

-'OnAppActivated' shows the user's intent to activate the named application.
+`OnAppActivated` shows the user's intent to activate the named application.

-'ActivateApp' is a request created by SDL that provides the permission for the application to access the HMI's functionality.
+`ActivateApp` is a request created by SDL that provides the permission for the application to access the HMI's functionality.

 !!!